Glucagonoma is a very rare tumor of the islet cells of the pancreas, which leads to an excess of the hormone glucagon in the blood.

 In most cases, the cancer has already spread to the liver when it is diagnosed.

 Exams and Tests

 Surgery to remove the tumor is usually recommended.
 The tumor does not usually respond to chemotherapy.

 Approximately 60% of these tumors are cancerous.
 It is common for this cancer to spread to the liver.
 Only about 20% of people can be cured with surgery.

-If the tumor is only in the pancreas and surgery to remove it is successful, patients have a 5-year survival rate of 85%.
+If the tumor is only in the pancreas and surgery to remove it is successful, people have a 5-year survival rate of 85%.

 The cancer can spread to the liver.
-High blood sugar level can cause metabolic problems and tissue damage.
+High blood sugar level can cause problems with metabolism and tissue damage.

 When to Contact a Medical Professional

 Call your health care provider if you notice symptoms of glucagonoma.